 - Steroid Injections

 Tennis Elbow Surgical Options

 In rare cases when tennis elbow does not heal with conservative methods, you might need to have your damaged tendon removed.
-There are two different ways the surgery can be achieved, one is arthroscopy and another is open surgery.
+There are two different ways the surgery can be achieved, one is arthroscopy, and another is open surgery.
 Depending on your specific case, you can awake or asleep during the surgery.

 For a preferred elbow specialist in South Florida, schedule a consultation today.
-Offices located in Boca Raton, Deerfield Beach, Coral Springs, Plantation, and Fort Lauderdale.
+Offices are located in Boca Raton, Deerfield Beach, Coral Springs, Plantation, and Fort Lauderdale.